isomerpages/moe-horizonpri/_our-horizon/School Information/School Rules.md

 7\.
 Students must have a permission pass to leave the classroom.<br>
 8\.
 Students are to keep the school compound clean.<br>
 9\.
 Students must display integrity and honesty during examinations.<br>
 10\.
-All students are not allowed to have in their possession any weapon.
-They are not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.<br>
+Students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which is intended to be used to cause harm to others.<br>
 11\.
-Boys are not allowed to spot moustache and must be clean shaven.
+Being clean shaven e.g. All male students must be clean-shaven at all times.
+Moustache and beards are not allowed.

 #### **Uniforms**
 *   Students must wear the prescribed school uniform.
 Modification to the school uniform is not allowed.